mshen63/Blog_Planet/README.md

 ## Welcome to Emily and Michelle's Blog and Portfolio Page!

-* This page contains three main pages: the blog page, Michelle's about page, and Emily's about page
+* This project contains three main pages: the blog page, Michelle's about page, and Emily's about page
 * The blog posts are displayed in chronological order
 * Anyone with the ~secret passcode~ can log in and write posts to our blog!
 As of now, only members of the Reliable Rhinos pod can provide their email to get the passcode emailed to them
 * Logged in users will be able to write posts which they can choose to draft and come back to or publish to the blog